879479119/Github-Mobile/README.md

 Application built with React, Redux, data powered by github

 ---
-something you need to know
+Something you need to know

 + `webpack@2.0.0` instead of `1.0.0`
 + `react-router-dom` instead of `react-router@4.0.0`